Seasawher/mathlib4-help/src/commands.md

 This command can be used in mathlib4 but it has an uncertain future and was created primarily for backward compatibility.

+# omit
+Defined in: `Lean.Parser.Command.omit`

+`omit` instructs Lean to not include a variable previously `include`d.
+Apart from variable names, it can also refer to typeclass instance variables by type using the syntax `omit [TypeOfInst]`, in which case all instance variables that unify with the given type are omitted. `omit` should usually only be used in conjunction with `in` in order to keep the section structure simple.

 # open
 Defined in: `Lean.Parser.Command.open`